OutSystems/docs-howtos/src/development/data-grid/reactive/how-to-edit-data.md

 ![Result](images/grid-edit-result-ss.png)

-**Note:** When you edit a cell, that cell and the corresponding line is marked with a dirty mark.
+**Note:** When you edit a cell, that cell and the corresponding line is marked with a black triangle to indicate a change in data.